Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Raid That Started Everything

-Seven deputies from the Adams County Sheriff's Office in Ohio kick down Afroman's door.
+Seven deputies from the Adams County Sheriff's Office kick down Afroman's door.
 Guns drawn.
 His wife and kids are home.
-They tear the place apart looking for drugs and kidnapping evidence based on a tip from a confidential informant who said there was evidence in the basement.
-One problem: there is no basement on the property.
+They tear the place apart looking for drugs and kidnapping evidence based on a tip from some confidential informant who said there was evidence in the basement.
+Small problem: there is no basement.
+The property doesn't have one.
 They find absolutely nothing.
-Zero charges filed.
-But they do walk out with about $400 of his cash and try to disconnect his home surveillance cameras.
-One deputy — mid-raid, gun in hand — stops to eye a lemon pound cake sitting on the kitchen counter.
-All of this is on camera.
+Zero charges.
+But they do walk out with about $400 in cash and try to disconnect his security cameras.
+And here's the part that changes everything — one deputy, mid-raid, gun in hand, stops to stare longingly at a lemon pound cake on the kitchen counter.
+All of it.
+On camera.

 Late 2022The Clap-Back